cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/built-in-types.md

                 * `auto_inc_suffix`: Optional, will add a suffix to the given deployment ID in the form of an auto incremented index.
             * `executions_start_args`: Optional, params for executions.
         * `client`: Cloudify HTTP client configuration, if empty the current Cloudify manager client will be used.
             * `host`: Host of Cloudify's manager machine.
             * `port`: Port of REST API service on Cloudify's management machine.
             * `protocol`: Protocol of REST API service on management machine, defaults to http.
-                * `api_version`: Version of Cloudify REST API service.
-                * `headers`: Headers to be added to HTTP requests.
-                * `query_params`: Query parameters to be added to the HTTP request.
-                * `cert`: Path on the Cloudify manager to a copy of the other Cloudify manager's certificate.
-                * `trust_all`: If False, the server's certificate (self-signed or not) will be verified.
-                * `username`: Cloudify user username.
-                * `password`: Cloudify user password.
-                * `token`: Cloudify user token.
-                * `tenant`: Cloudify user accessible tenant name.
-        * `plugins`: Optional, dictionary of plugins to upload, which each plugin is in format of:
-                        plugin-name:
-                          wagon_path: Url for plugin wagon file,
-                          plugin_yaml_path: Url for plugin yaml file
-        * `secrets`: Optional, dictionary of secrets to set before deploying Components, which each secret is in format of:
-                        secret-name: value

-* `cloudify.nodes.SharedResource` - A base type that represents a connection to a separate deployed unit of a resource (shared DB service, filesystem, etc), which is consumed and required by the deployment.
-    * properties:
-      * `resource_config`:
-            * `deployment`:
-                * `id`: This is the deployment ID that the SharedResource's node is connected to.
-      * `client`: Cloudify HTTP client configuration, if empty the current Cloudify manager client will be used.
-            * `host`: Host of Cloudify's manager machine.
-            * `port`: Port of REST API service on Cloudify's management machine.
-            * `protocol`: Protocol of REST API service on management machine, defaults to http.